Health Survey for England; Health, social care and lifestyles

 What happens to the answers?

-Latest reports and findings
+Latest findings and report

 The latest Health Survey for England report and key findings are available in the HSCIC publication catalogue.